MicrosoftDocs/microsoft-community-training/community-training/settings/add-additional-profile-fields-for-user-information.md

 ## Associated Profile Fields

-Microsoft Community Training supports adding associated profile fields.
+Community Training supports adding associated profile fields.
 Associated profile fields will help in defining relationship and create dependencies between profile fields.
 Selection of a particular profile field value will determine the options in dependent profile field.

 For example, if there are two profile fields ‘State’ and ‘City’ and if city is a dependent on State, then selecting a particular State will show the Cities specific to that State.

 ### Steps to create Associated profile fields

-1. Login to the Microsoft Community Training portal and [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal)
+1. Login to the Community Training portal and [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal)

 2. Click on **Settings** tab from the left navigation panel and select ‘Additional Profile fields’ from the list